 We’re a Portland-based old time string band that’s been together since 2014.
-We play tunes in the corner at the Liberty Glass tavern in North Portland the last Wednesday of each month, and we’re open to a wide variety of other gigs — dances, farmers markets, parties, baby showers, meteor showers, vision quests, etc. We keep it loose and holler a lot.
+We play tunes in the corner at the Liberty Glass tavern in North Portland the third Wednesday of each month, and we’re open to a wide variety of other gigs — dances, farmers markets, parties, baby showers, meteor showers, vision quests, etc. We keep it loose and holler a lot.

 Husband and wife duo, Squirrel Butter, performs traditional and original music influenced by Appalachian, early country, jug band, and blues artists from the late 1800’s through 1950’s.

 A Sudden Tradition offers a wide variety of Americana music: bluegrass, folk, old time, old country, standards, contemporary, and original songs– all with a traditional roots sound.
 The band may be hired as either four or five performers.